eclipse-keyple/keyple-website/content/learn/user-guide/migration-guide.md

 <br>

-{{% callout note %}}A new instance of the card selection manager is provided by the smart card service.
+{{% callout note %}}
+A new instance of the card selection manager is provided by the smart card service.
 {{% /callout %}}

 #### Use of a card extension to create a card selection